Masaramat/Employees/README.md

 ## Running and testing the api
 1. open the RestApplication.java which contains the main method and run it
 2. Once you run the program Luiquibase should create your database migrations and migrate them
+3. If you expirience problem with the migrations start testing the API by Post data APIs
 3. it should show you your application started and give you the port information. if you encounter an error like the port is in use; you can go to the application.properties file and change your port number
 ```xml